XMK233/MyTools/README.md

 ## SelfStudyTimer
 This is a tool that can help users set unlimited number of fixed time slops, like 5 minutes, to remind you that 5 minutes have passed, get to another study stage.

+## ReadBookRandomize
+This tool is exactly the same as `MartialArtRandomize`.